 No minimum paid-up capital is required, although it’s required to translate and legalize the documents of the overseas company (English, German, and Dutch, is allowed).

 To register a Dutch branch you will require the same documents as when you incorporate a Dutch BV (which would be owned by a corporate body):

 - Proof of Identity and Proof of residential address of each stakeholder

 - Proof of legal address, such as a rental agreement

-- Certified set of the statutory documents of the overseas company (including the Articles, a recent extract, and a Legal Opinion confirming the current authorities and corporate structure)
+- Certified set of the statutory documents of the overseas company (including the Articles of Association, Company Extract, Shareholder’s Register, and a Legal Opinion confirming the current authorized person(s) and corporate structure)

-The registration of a Dutch branch is relatively simple, and as mentioned, does not require the involvement of a Dutch notary.
-Therefore in theory the registration of a Dutch branch can be done within 1 day, during a visit of the representatives of the (parent) company to The Netherlands.
+The registration of a Dutch branch is relatively simple, and as mentioned, does not require the services of a Dutch notary.
+Therefore in theory the registration of a Dutch branch can be done within a few business days, during a visit of the representatives of the (parent) company to the Netherlands.